You are viewing a story from harrypotterfanfiction.com

 Chapter 34: Blur

-Here’s the thing about telling someone that you’re ‘done’ with them, that you never want to see or talk to them again, that any shred of interaction between the two of you has been completely, utterly, irrevocably dissolved:
+Here’s the thing about telling someone that you’re ‘done’ with them, that you never want to speak to them again, that any shred of interaction between the two of you has been completely, utterly, irrevocably dissolved:

 The effect doesn’t exactly carry out as intended if, thirty minutes later, the two of you are crammed tightly together inside the backseat of a car roughly the size of a shopping cart.